 214 College Street, Toronto, ON M5T 2Z9

 Most international students are not eligible for the Ontario Health Insurance Plan.
 As a result, the Council of Ontario Universities has negotiated an insurance plan designed to cover international students.
 The University Health Insurance Plan (UHIP) is compulsory for all international students studying at an Ontario university.
-In 2017-18 the annual premium for a single student was $612.
+In 2018-19 the annual premium for a single student will be $624.
 This charge is automatically listed on a student's account.
 Eligible dependents (partner/spouse and/or children) also require UHIP coverage.
-In 2017-18 the annual premium was $612 for one dependent and $1,224 for two or more.
+In 2018-19 the annual premium will be $624 for one dependent and $1,248 for two or more.
 Unlike students, dependents are not automatically enrolled in UHIP.
 Students must arrange for dependent coverage directly with the UHIP office.
 Dependents must enrol in UHIP within 30 days of their arrival date in Canada or a late fee ($500) will be applied.
 Please find details about UHIP from the Centre for International Experience.

 UHIP Office (St. George Campus)